-- 4. In addition to the required application forms, the provider must submit - a. the following documents: - i.
+- a. the following documents: - i.
 State of Alaska business license; - ii.
-Certificate of Insurance or similar documentation of coverage, as required under section C.1. - iii. licenses for assisted living homes and foster homes; - iv. building or use permits for site-based services, if required by state or local laws; - v. vehicle permit for hire, if required by state or local laws; - vi. vehicle registration; - vii. food service permit; and - viii. verification that agency staff have attended and completed SDS training on critical incident reporting and settings requirements; - b. the following personnel information: - i. organization chart, including the names of individuals filling each position; - ii. list of names of board members; - iii. names of individuals with an ownership interest in the provider agency; - iv. list of names of personnel and position for individuals not listed on the organization chart; - v. list of volunteers and contractors who work on-site and have unsupervised access to recipients or to protected health information; - c. other information regarding requirements specified in the service Conditions of Participation; and - d. a quality improvement report for renewal of certification. - 5.
-The provider must implement and abide by all policies and procedures that were submitted for the purposes of gaining certification. - 6.
-The provider must grant to Senior and Disabilities Services, for certification and oversight purposes, access to all service locations and to locations where the provider proposes to render services.
+Certificate of Insurance or similar documentation of coverage, as required under section C.1. - iii. licenses for assisted living homes and foster homes; - iv. building or use permits for site-based services, if required by state or local laws; - v. vehicle permit for hire, if required by state or local laws; - vi. vehicle registration; - vii. food service permit; and - viii. verification that agency staff have attended and completed SDS training on critical incident reporting and settings requirements; - b. the following personnel information: - i. organization chart, including the names of individuals filling each position; - ii. list of names of board members; - iii. names of individuals with an ownership interest in the provider agency; - iv. list of names of personnel and position for individuals not listed on the organization chart; and - v. list of volunteers and contractors who work on-site and have unsupervised access to recipients or to protected health information; - c. other information regarding requirements specified in the service Conditions of Participation; and - d. a complete quality improvement report for an application to renew certification. - 5.
+The provider must implement and abide by all policies and procedures that were submitted for the purposes of gaining certification or renewing certification. - 6.
+The provider must grant to SDS, for certification, renewing certification, and oversight purposes, access to all service locations and to locations where the provider proposes to render services.